jundalisay/spblist/content/en/research/stitchin/12th-planet/chapter-11b.md

 Such a division of Earth's hemispheres between Enlil (northern) and Ea (southern) paralleled the designation of the northern skies as the Way of Enlil and the southern skies as the Way of Ea.

 The ability of the Nefilim to undertake interplanetary travel, orbit Earth, and land on it should obviate the question whether they could possibly have known of southern Africa, besides Mesopotamia.

 Many cylinder seals, depicting animals peculiar to the area (such as the zebra or ostrich), jungle scenes, or rulers wearing leopard skins in the African tradition, attest to an "African connection."

 What interest did the Nefilim have in this part of Africa, diverting to it the scientific genius of Ea and granting to the important gods in charge of the land a unique "Tablet of Wisdom"?

-The Sumerian term AB.ZU, which scholars have accepted to mean "watery deep," requires a fresh and critical analysis.
-Literally, the term meant "primeval deep source"—not necessarily of waters.
+The Sumerian term AB.ZU means "watery deep".
+Literally, it meant "primeval deep source"—not necessarily of waters.*

+{{< n n="Here, Stitchin messes up Abzu to push his own hypothesis" >}}

 According to Sumerian grammatical rules, either of two syllables of any term could precede the other without changing the word's meaning, with the result that AB.ZU and ZU.AB meant the same thing.

 The latter spelling of the Sumerian term enables identification of its parallel in the Semitic languages, for za-ab has always meant and still means "precious metal," specifically "gold," in Hebrew and its sister languages.